Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Background

 \begin{thm}[Ledrappier] Let $(X,f)$ be an asymptotically $h$-expansive system, and let $\ph$ be a continuous function on $X$.
 Let $(X\x X,f\x f)$ be the product of two copies of $(X,f)$ and $\Phi(x_1,x_2) = \ph(x_1) + \ph(x_2)$.
 If $\Phi$ has a unique equilibrium measure in $\MMM(X\x X,f\x f)$, then the unique equilibrium measure for $\ph$ in $\MMM(X,f)$ has the Kolmogorov property. \end{thm}

 In \cite{L}, the result is stated with a hypothesis called weak expansivity in place of asymptotic $h$-expansivity.
 However, in \cite{Led78} he demonstrates that this weak expansivity property is equivalent to the now standard definition of asymptotic $h$-expansivity.
-See also the forthcoming book \cite{FH} for a contemporary account.
+See also the book \cite{FH} for a contemporary account.

-Ledrappier observed that his theorem applies under Bowen's hypotheses of the specification property, expansivity, and the Bowen regularity property, since all of these properties lift to the product system.
-We demonstrate that this result applies to flows, and we apply it using weak non-uniform versions of Bowen's hypotheses.
+Ledrappier observed that in discrete-time, his theorem applies under Bowen's hypotheses of the specification property, expansivity, and the Bowen regularity property, since all of these properties lift to the product system.
+Note that the continuous-time analogue of Bowen's hypotheses \cite{eF77} do not lift to the product system since a product of expansive flows is not expansive.
+Thus, there is a new difficulty that must be overcome to apply this approach for flows, even in the uniform setting.

+We give a short proof that Ledrappier's result generalizes to flows.
+The involved part of our analysis will be to apply it using suitable weak non-uniform versions of Bowen's hypotheses.
 First, we give a useful lemma.

 \begin{lem} Let $\mu$ be an equilibrium state for $(X,\FFF,\ph)$.
 Then $\mu\x\mu$ is an equilibrium state for $(X\x X,\FFF\x \FFF,\Phi)$. \end{lem}